sofsheikh/Axes-of-Merit/README.md

 # Axes-of-Merit
-Code related to the 9 Axes of Merit for Technosignatures (Sheikh 2019, in prep)
+Code related to the 9 Axes of Merit for Technosignatures

+If you use this code in your work, please cite "Nine Axes of Merit for Technosignature Searches" (Sheikh 2019, in prep)

 Documentation for the axes_figure figure creation function (from AOM.py) shown below: